Atenolol: Changing medical practices

 Atenolol has been given as an example of how slow healthcare providers are to change their prescribing practices in the face of medical evidence that indicates that a drug is not as effective as others in treating some conditions.
 In 2012, 33.8 million prescriptions were written to American patients for this drug.
 In 2014, it was in the top (most common) 1% of drugs prescribed to Medicare patients.
 Although the number of prescriptions has been declining steadily since limited evidence articles contesting its efficacy was published, it has been estimated that it would take 20 years for doctors to stop prescribing it for hypertension.
 Despite its diminished efficacy when compared to newer antihypertensive drugs, atenolol and other beta blockers are still a relevant clinical choice for treating some conditions, since beta blockers are a diverse group of medicines with different properties that still requires further research.
-As consequence, reasons for the popularity of beta blockers cannot be fully attributed to a slow healthcare system – patient compliance factor, such as treatment cost and duration, also affect adherence and popularity of therapy.
+As a consequence, reasons for the continued popularity of beta blockers cannot be fully attributed to a slow healthcare system – patient compliance factors, such as treatment cost and duration, also affect adherence and popularity of therapy.